renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 ![table1](table1.png)

 Top1 to Top25 are the features and refers to the top 25 headlines on Reddit News for each day.
-Label is the target variable .
+Label is the target variable.
 We can observe that all the headings starts with a `b` tag.
 This tag and other non-word characters are removed with the function `clean_text`:

 ![clean_text](clean_text.png)